My faith started with doubt.

 Oh, and if you were hoping for a little bit more about me personally, I’m married, I love shooting, designing, writing, and anything with cinnamon (especially cinnamon rolls).

-Don’t trust someone’s education level because anyone on the internet can say anything, and the “experts” can be wrong.
+I personally don’t trust someone’s education level because the “experts” can be wrong.
 I’ve heard scholars with multiple PhDs completely skew a passage to push an agenda, (*cough*feminism*cough*) and I’ve heard brilliant insights from Christians who never graduated high school.
 Don’t trust credentials alone.
-Instead, please weigh what any teacher — including me — says in light of the evidence, and the evidence alone.
+Instead, please weigh what any teacher says — including me — in light of the evidence, and the evidence alone.

 I hope this website and my research/ramblings help you grow closer to God and walk more closely with Him.
 That’s my prayer.